KramKroc/EdisonSushi/README.md

-# EdisonSushi
+# EdisonSushi - Basic
-The Sushi Card are designed to be used with the Meet Edison robot within a CoderDojo session.
-The idea is that each card is practice-led so information is gained from doing rather than just reading the text on the cards :D
+The Sushi Card are designed to be used with the **Edison** robot within a CoderDojo session.
+The idea is that each card is practice-led so information is gained from *doing* rather than just *reading* the text on the cards :D

 The cards are relatively short and all 6 can hopefully be tackled in  90 minute session (but that's yet to be proven!).
+These cards are focused on learning about the Edison, how to program it and also how to get it moving and turning.
+More advanced cards on reacting to external events will follow later.

 To use, simply download this project as a zip (or even check iut out as a git project) by clicking on the link on the *Download ZIP* button on the right of the page.
 Then print out the PDFs under the **ActivitySheets** and **Worksheets** folders.
 You'll notice that each card or activity sheet will side1 and a side2.
 The idea is to print the pages out and laminate the side1 and side2 pairs together for a card.
 Simple!

-If you'd like to modify, adapt or use the content then go to the Source folder to find the SVG's.
+If you'd like to modify, adapt or use the content then go to the **Source** folder to find the SVG's.
 They were create using InkScape which is free and can be used with iOS, Linux and Windows.
+More details on this can be found on the [Sushi site of CoderDojo](http://kata.coderdojo.com/wiki/Sushi).
 Take a look at the license information below.

 ## Thank You